agentmodels/agentmodels.org/chapters/5c-myopic.md

 >**Restaurant Search:** You are looking for a good restaurant in a foreign city without the aid of a smartphone.
 You know the quality of some restaurants already and you are uncertain about the others.
 If you walk right up to a restaurant, you can tell its quality by seeing how busy it is inside.
 You care about the quality of the restaurant (a scalar) and about minimizing the time spent walking.

 How does the Update-myopic agent fail?
 Suppose that a few blocks from agent is a great restaurant next to a bad restaurant and the agent doesn't know which is which.
 If the agent checked inside each restaurant, they would pick out the great one.
-But if they are Myopic, they assume they'd be unable to tell between them.
+But if they are Update-myopic, they assume they'd be unable to tell between them.

 The codebox below depicts a toy version of this problem in Gridworld.
 The restaurants vary in quality between 0 and 5.
 The agent knows the quality of Restaurant A and is unsure about the other restaurants.
 One of Restaurants D and E is great and the other is bad.
 The Optimal POMDP agent will go right up to each restaurant and find out which is great.
 The Update-myopic agent, with low enough bound $$C_m$$, will either go to the known good restaurant A or investigate one of restaurants that is closer than D and E.